 (b) If one of the pregnant minor's parents has died or is unavailable to give consent within a reasonable time, consent of the remaining parent shall be sufficient.
 See, M.G.L. c.
 112, § 12S.

-(c) If both parents have died or are otherwise available to the physician within a reasonable time, and in a reasonable manner, consent of the minor's guardian or guardians shall be sufficient.
+(c) If both parents have died or are otherwise unavailable to the physician within a reasonable time, and in a reasonable manner, consent of the minor's guardian or guardians shall be sufficient.
 See, M.G.L. c.
 112, § 12S.

 (d) If the pregnant minor's parents are divorced, consent of the parent having custody shall be sufficient.
 See, M.G.L. c.
 112, § 12S.